alandmoore/wcgbrowser/README.rst

-whitelist              (empty)            A list of web domains or hosts to allow access to (see below). page_unavailable_html  (empty)            The full path to a file containing HTML which will be displayed when a page cannot be loaded, either because it's not accessible or blocked by security restrictions. network_down_html      (empty)            The full path to a file containing HTML which will be displayed when the start_url page cannot be loaded, which probably indicates some kind of network error.
+whitelist              (empty)            A list of web domains or hosts to allow access to (see below). page_unavailable_html  (empty)            The full path to a file containing HTML which will be displayed when a page cannot be loaded, either because it's not accessible or blocked by security restrictions. network_down_html      (empty)            The full path to a file containing HTML which will be displayed when the start_url page cannot be loaded, which probably indicates some kind of network error. allow_printing         False              Enable printing of web pages from the context menu or toolbar.
 ====================== ===============    ===============================================================================================================================================================================================================================================================

 Bookmarks